 Instead of raising the volume or repeatedly asking, “Can you repeat that?” ask your doctor to check your blood sugar first.

-Along with hearing loss, failing vision is somewhat expected as a natural part of aging.
+Your vision has slightly improved Along with hearing loss, failing vision is somewhat expected as a natural part of aging.
 If every year or so your prescription is getting stronger, then suddenly you’re taking off your glasses to read the paper, diabetes could also be playing a role in that.

 As mentioned, diabetes is commonly associated with poorer or blurry vision, but in fact, vision can actually improve in some cases.
 This is because diabetes can change fluid levels in the body and the change can include your eyes.
 One day you may have good vision and days later you don’t.
 To put it simply, any changes to your vision should be reported – good or bad.